-- A complete assessment framework is designed, focusing on e-learning methodology, including clearly defined evaluation criteria for student assignments and the final examination. - Assessment is consistent, fairly applied to all students and carried out in accordance with the stated procedures. - Assessment is appropriate, transparent, objective and supports the development of the learner. - The criteria for the method of assessment, as well as criteria for marking, are published in advance. - Assessment allows students to demonstrate the extent to which the intended learning outcomes have been achieved.
-Students are given feedback, which, if necessary, is linked to advice on the e-learning process. - Assessment, where possible, is carried out by more than one examiner. - A formal procedure for student appeals is in place. - Assessors are familiar with existing testing and examination methods and receive support in developing their own skills in this field. - The regulations for assessment take into account mitigating circumstances.
+- The criteria for and method of assessment, as well as criteria for marking, are published in advance. - Assessment allows students to demonstrate the extent to which the intended learning outcomes have been achieved.
+Students are given feedback, which, if necessary, is linked to advice on the learning process. - Assessment, where possible, is carried out by more than one examiner. - A formal procedure for student appeals is in place. - Assessors are familiar with existing testing and examination methods and receive support in developing their own skills in this field. - The regulations for assessment take into account mitigating circumstances.